sys920/Console_RPG_Game/README.md

 - C# Console program practise using Linq, Interface, List base on OOP.

 # Code
-- Dist :  setup.exst  you can install and run to play this game
+- Dist :  setup.exe  You can install and run to play this game

 - OOP_RPG :
 - Program.cs : Make new game